Cognitive revolution: Main ideas

 George Miller states that six fields participated in the development of cognitive science: psychology, linguistics, computer science, anthropology, neuroscience, and philosophy, with the first three playing the main roles.

-The Scientific Method
+Scientific method

 A key goal of early cognitive psychology was to apply the scientific method to the study of human cognition.
 This was done by designing experiments that used computational models of artificial intelligence to systematically test theories about human mental processes in a controlled laboratory setting.

 Mediation and information processing

 When defining the "Cognitive Approach," Ulric Neisser says that humans can only interact with the "real world" through intermediary systems that process information like sensory input.
 As understood by a cognitive scientist, the study of cognition is the study of these systems and the ways they process information from the input.
 The processing includes not just the initial structuring and interpretation of the input but also the storage and later use.

 Steven Pinker claims that the cognitive revolution bridged the gap between the physical world and the world of ideas, concepts, meanings and intentions.
 It unified the two worlds with a theory that mental life can be explained in terms of information, computation and feedback.